AndyObtiva/puts_debuggerer/README.md

 #### `PutsDebuggerer.printer`
 (default = `:puts`)

-Printer is a global method symbol or lambda expression to use in printing to the user.
+Printer is a global method symbol, lambda expression, or logger to use in printing to the user.

-Examples of global methods are `:puts` and `:print`.
+Examples of a global method are `:puts` and `:print`.
-An example of a lambda expression is `lambda {|output| Rails.logger.info(output)}`
+An example of a lambda expression is `lambda {|output| Rails.logger.info(output)}` Examples of a logger are a Ruby `Logger` instance or `Logging::Logger` instance

+When a logger is supplied, it is automatically enhanced with a PutsDebuggerer formatter to use when calling logger methods outside of PutsDebuggerer (e.g. `logger.error('msg')` will use `pd`)

+Printer may be set to `false` to avoid printing and only return the formatted string.
+It is equivalent of just calling `.pd_inspect` (or alias `.pdi`) on the object

 Defaults to `:puts`
 In Rails, it defaults to: